QuarkNerd/blog/jhill/_posts/2016-04-04-jenny-from-the-blockchain.md

                     |  8d88ac
 {% endhighlight %}

 She then starts creating the inputs for this transaction.
 Initially, inputs only have three of the five values found in every input; prevHash, index and sequence.
 These three identify what bitcoins to spend and in what manner to spend them.
 Once all inputs have been created like this, identifiers of an input are taken and amended in a byte-stream.
 For each input in turn, the corresponding scriptPubKey from the output is signed along with the identifier byte stream.
 This produces a set of signatures which validate the spending of each input's to-be-used output.
 The signatures are also tied into the transaction through the identifying byte stream and prevent people tampering with the transaction, as this will invalidate the signatures.
 The process of signing involves some tricky maths and new definitions for adding, doubling and multiplying that are specific to Elliptic Curve Cryptography.
-I’ve included a link at the end for more information, but I won’t cover this process in details here.
+I've included a link at the end for more information, but I won't cover this process in details here.

 Below is a worked example of what Angelina had to compute in order to redeem bitcoins from her first address (17pA4nZbtivWZVkkaEUEGjLT5DVnH5Gbr1).
 She takes the scriptPubKey referenced in the input in order to create the script to redeem the bitcoins at this address.